University of Florida Homepage

 Agnieszka (Aga) Ilwicka-Karuna, Graduate Assistant

-Agnieszka (Aga) Ilwicka-Karuna is a PhD candidate in Jewish Studies at the University of Florida in the Department of History.
-Her work primarily focuses on postwar migration, languages, women and children’s history, memory and politics, and oral history.
-Aga graduated from the Jewish Studies program at the University of Southampton with a Master of Research degree.
-She holds an MA and BA in Humanities from the University of Wrocław.
-In 2012-2013 she was awarded a one year fellowship that led her to oral history.
+Agnieszka (Aga) Ilwicka-Karuna is a PhD candidate in Jewish Studies UF’s History Department.
+Her work focuses primarily on the postwar migration, languages, women and children’s history, memory and politics, and, last but not least, oral history.
+Aga graduated from the Jewish Studies program at the University of Southampton, with a masters of research degree.
+She also holds an MA and BA in Humanities from the University of Wrocław.
+In 2012-2013 she was awarded a one year fellowship that led her into the path of oral history.
 Since then she has recorded over 150 interviews in Yiddish, Polish and English among the Jewish communities in Poland, Israel and the United States.
 The interviews are available here: https://www.yiddishbookcenter.org/collections/wexler-oral-history-project

-Aga is a strong advocate for human rights, animal rights, and the rights of nature.
-Her main areas of interest are migration, philanthropy, and memory and the preservation of languages, with a strong focus on the Yiddish language and culture.
+Aga is a strong advocate for human, animals and nature rights.
+Her main areas of interest are migration, philanthropy, memory and the preservation of languages, with a strong focus on the Yiddish language and culture.
+In the academic year of 2024-2025 Aga is continuing her involvement with SPOHP as graduate assistant.

 For additional information, contact SPOHP, call the offices at (352) 392-7168, and connect with us online today.